Periodic Residual Learning for Crowd Flow Forecasting: FORMULATION

+In this section, we first define some notations and then formulate the problem of crowd flow forecasting.

-In crowd flow prediction tasks, the area of interest, e.g., a city, is evenly partitioned into a $H \times W$ regions based on their longitude and latitude~\cite{zhang2017deep}.
-Given a grid cell $(h, w)$, there are two types of flows: \textit{inflow} and \textit{outflow}.
-Inflow refers to the total number of incoming traffic entering region $(h,w)$ from other regions during a given time interval, and outflow is the total number of outcoming traffic leaving from region $(h,w)$ to other regions.
+\textbf{Definition 1 (Region)}: As shown in Fig.~\ref{fig:flow_illustration}, we follow \cite{zhang2017deep,Liang:2019,ouyang2020fine,li2020autost} to evenly partition an area of interest (such as a city) into $H \times W$ regions, \revise{i.e., grid cells}, based on their longitude and latitude. \textbf{Definition 2 (Crowd flow)}: The crowd flows at a certain time $\tau$ can be denoted as a 3D tensor $\mathcal{P}^\tau \in \mathbb{R}^{H \times W \times D}$, where $D$ is the number of attributes, e.g., inflow/outflow.
+Given a region $(h, w)$, \textit{inflow} refers to the total number of incoming traffic entering this region from other regions during a given time interval, while \textit{outflow} is the total number of outcoming traffic leaving this region. \textbf{Definition 3 (Closeness \& Periodic closeness)}: For better illustration, we define several segments in Table~\ref{notations} and Fig.~\ref{fig:notation}.
+Given the current timestamp $\tau$, the recent segment (i.e., closeness \cite{zhang2017deep}) and its corresponding periodic segments (i.e., periodic closeness in Table \ref{notations}) are denoted as: